healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `86400` (24 hours)

-Specifies how many seconds an emergency Pushoover notification will continue to be retried for.
+Specifies how many seconds an emergency Pushover notification will continue to be retried for.

 More information in [Pushover API documentation](https://pushover.net/api#priority).